google/fonts/ProjectChecklist.md

 If you are using the Glyphs editor, there are some specific steps you should take.

-Font Info, Font, Compact File Storage enabled.
+* Font Info, Font, Compact File Storage, enabled.
+* Font Info, Font, Disable Date Last Changed, enabled.

 ### Project Website